Quality of Life

 Visual arts exhibits and classes are offered at the duCret School of Art, founded in 1926 by artist and teacher, Marjorie Van Emburgh.

 If horticulture pursuits are your thing, you will want to visit the Shakespeare Garden, located in Cedarbrook Park.
 It is listed on the National and State Registers of Historic Places.
-Established in 1915 by the Plainfield Garden Club, Shakespeare Garden is now celebrating its 100th Year Anniversary.
+Established in 1915 by the Plainfield Garden Club, Shakespeare Garden celebrates over 100 years.

 The Swain Gallery, near downtown Plainfield, has an amazing collection of original artwork by accomplished local and other New Jersey artists.
 The gallery frequently serves as the host site for art exhibits and special events.